elsery/baoyongtao.github.io/_posts/2017-10-16-使用Mybatis Generator 生成带中文注释的代码.md

     }

     /**
-     * This method returns a formated date string to include in the Javadoc tag
+     * This method returns a formated date string to include in the Javadoc description
      * and XML comments.
 You may return null if you do not want the date in
      * these documentation elements.
      *